kix-service-software/kix17-start/MIGRATING_OTRS.md

 ## Requirements

-* the OTRS system is on the same framework version like KIX
+* the OTRS system has to be framework version 5.0.x
- * i.e. 5.0.8, see /opt/kix/RELEASE after the installation of KIX
 * please make sure you have a consistent package stack (corresponding versions)
 * the OTRS system uses the same DBMS like KIX (PostgreSQL, MariaDB or MySQL)
 * the KIX database must be local